Straight to the Point

 You can get yourself a basic Weber kettle grill for around $139, but we like this upgraded one that's about $200.
-(For $579, you can get one with the bells and whistles.
-You could pay more if you want something larger or more stylish, but even the $120 version is gonna last you for years and years.
+(For $579, you can get one with the bells and whistles—including an ignition system) You could pay more if you want something larger or more stylish, but even the cheap version is gonna last you for years and years.
 (See our guide to the best charcoal grills.)
-There's really no reason to spend more than that.

 A gas grill, on the other hand, has more moving parts and is going to cost you more.
 Sure, you can pick up the $99 models from the parking lot in front of the big-box stores, but then you're getting a grill that's going to last you a couple of seasons at best before it starts to rust and collapse.
 Take a good look at those grills on display and count how many of them are bent, buckled, dented, or dinged.
 A good bet says it's over 50%.
 For a solid grill that's going to last you many years, you can expect to drop at least a few hundred dollars, and up to thousands for a top-of-the-line model.
 After testing, we recommend gas grills from Weber, Monument Grills, and more.
 Our overall favorite grill, the Weber Spirit E-310, will set you back $569 (at the time of publish).